 It is LEGAL to carry a firearm at your place of employment.
 There is no law restricting your possession of a loaded firearm at work if you have a concealed firearm permit or under constitutional carry.

 It is LEGAL to carry a firearm in your business or on your property (without a permit) as described in 76-10-500.
 This means that you own the business.

-In Ray v.
-Wal-Mart Stores, Inc., the court held that an employee’s right of self-defense trumps an employer’s right to fire an employee, including an employee who can usually be terminated without specific cause (an “at-will” employee.)
+In September 2015, the Utah Supreme Court issued a strong endorsement of self-defense as public policy in a claim arising out of private action in the case Ray v.
+Wal-Mart Stores, Inc. The court held that an employee’s right of self-defense trumps an employer’s right to fire an employee, including an employee who can usually be terminated without specific cause (an “at-will” employee.)

 76-10-500.
 Uniform law.